 It has been almost five years since the IIPA GSP petition was first filed, and over four years since the U.S. government accepted the petition, which as a threshold matter, acknowledged Russia's shortcomings under the GSP program.

-The U.S. government has, in effect, given the Russian government five years to address IPR protection and enforcement concerns, and the Russians have repeatedly failed to meet their commitments to do so.
+The U.S. government has, in effect, given the Russian government many years to address IPR protection and enforcement concerns, and the Russians have repeatedly failed to meet their commitments to do so.
+We believe the U.S. government should immediately designate Russia as a Priority Foreign Country, and should revoke Russia's eligibility from the GSP program.

-We believe the U.S. government should immediately revoke Russia's eligibility from the GSP program.
-Russia is not nearly providing the mandated "adequate and effective protection" in accordance with sections 502(b) and 502(c) of the 1974 Trade Act (the intellectual property provisions in the GSP statute found at 19 U.S.C. §§ 2462(b) and (c)).
+Regarding GSP eligibility, Russia is not nearly providing the mandated "adequate and effective protection" in accordance with sections 502(b) and 502(c) of the 1974 Trade Act (the intellectual property provisions in the GSP statute found at 19 U.S.C. §§ 2462(b) and (c)).
 The U.S. suspension of all of Russia's GSP benefits should remain in effect until Russia meets a series of U.S. proposed IPR performance standards on copyright enforcement.
 We offer suggestions below on what these enforcement standards should look like; in short, steps that Russia must take to begin to provide effective enforcement.